-- NEBULA v3.0 and v3.01 required support for NEBULA_17, but this has been contractually relieved and is no longer required in NEBULA v3.02 and later versions. - NEBULA v3.02 adds required support for IPv6 transit even if not supported by the HAIPE, so IPv6 traffic that ingresses into or egresses out of NEBULA may not be supported at nodes using earlier versions. - NEBULA v3.02 adds required support for Label Switch Routers (LSR) Multiprototcol Label Switching (MPLS) VPNs, so VPNs that start or end at LSRs may not be supported at nodes using earlier versions.
+- NEBULA v3.0 and v3.01 required support for NEBULA_18 (RSVP-TE), but this has been contractually relieved and is no longer required in NEBULA v3.02 and later versions. - NEBULA v3.02 adds required support for IPv6 transit even if not supported by the HAIPE, so IPv6 traffic that ingresses into or egresses out of NEBULA may not be supported at nodes using earlier versions. - NEBULA v3.02 adds required support for Label Switch Routers (LSR) Multiprototcol Label Switching (MPLS) VPNs, so VPNs that start or end at LSRs may not be supported at nodes using earlier versions. - NEBULA v3.05 adds required support for specific HAIPE extensions.